manoharanRajesh/code-assignment/assignment-customer-statement-processor/README.md

 ## Instructions

-* Assignment should be submitted as a maven project
+* Assignment should be submitted as a maven project.
 * Junit should be well written.
-* Integration test should be implemented ( For Mediors only )
+* Integration test should be implemented.
 * Share the project with us as a git bundle.

 ### How to create a git bundle